 How the lack of attention in relationships slowly disintegrates it

-Your time and attention is one of the most vital things you can give your partner when in a relationship, a lack of which can end up in feelings of emptiness, isolation and heartbreak.
+Your time and attention are some of the most vital things you can give your partner when in a relationship, a lack of which can end up in feelings of emptiness, isolation, and heartbreak.

 Paying attention to your partner shows your sincerity and interest towards them.
 If your partner feels acknowledged and seen by you, they will feel happier and put even more effort into the relationship.

 Attention is one of the things that can make or break your relationship.

 The quality and quantity of attention each romantic partner gives their relationship influences the satisfaction both partners feel in the relationship.